nandhini-srinivasan/30daysofpython/Day01/README.md

 Thonny

 🔸 Can You Code Python Without an IDE?
 Yes!
 Python includes IDLE, a basic editor.
 But for features like extensions, suggestions & project structure, VS Code is a better choice.

-🔸 Python Syntax Basics
-# Print a message
+🔸 Python Syntax Basics # Print a message
       print("Hello, world!")

-# Variable examples
-x = 10
-name = "Alice"
+🔸 # Variable examples   x = 10   name = "Alice"

-🔸 Writing Comments in Python
-# This is a single-line comment
+🔸 Writing Comments in Python # This is a single-line comment

-"""
-This is a multi-line comment
-used to explain complex logic
+---This is a multi-line comment used to explain complex logic---
-"""

 ----------